LiveProger/profile-tabs-manager/README.en.md

 ### 4. Use It

-With the server and extension running, you can:
+Once the extension and server are running, you can:

 - Switch and manage Chrome profiles
-- Save open pages offline as `.mhtml`
+- Save pages offline as `.mhtml` files
-- View or delete saved pages
+- View and delete saved pages
-- Set a custom save folder for pages
+- Set a custom folder for saved pages

 ---

-## 👨‍💻 Developer Instructions
+## 👨‍💻 Developer Guide

 ### Prerequisites

-- Node.js (v18+ recommended)
+- Node.js (v18 or higher recommended)
 - npm
 - Git
-- Google Chrome (with user profiles)
+- Google Chrome with profiles enabled
 - SQLite3

 ### Installation